top of page

 AFTERNOON BREAKOUT SESSIONS

-Make the most of your conference experience with our new afternoon breakout sessions.
-Included with registration, these expert-led sessions provide practical insights into professional practice, creative growth, and behind-the-scenes access at the Art Gallery of Burlington.
+This year, we introduced afternoon breakout sessions as part of the conference experience.
+These expert-led sessions offered participants practical insights into professional practice, creative growth, and a behind-the-scenes look at the Art Gallery of Burlington.

 SATURDAY AFTERNOON SESSIONS